Every industry has its language; can you talk tourism?

 Suppliers: Tourism or Travel professionals who sell to businesses aka Buyers.
 They sell B2B (that means business to business).
 They work with tourism companies to promote their attraction or destination.

 TPA: Tourism Promotion Agency.
 This is basically the same thing as a DMO.
-A government agency that promotes tourism in a specific county or region within New York State.
+A government agency that promotes tourism in a specific county or region within a state.